ningg02/FoodFlowAI/README.md

 ## 📋 Overview

 The Food Rescue Dashboard is a cutting-edge web application that demonstrates how agentic AI systems can orchestrate complex logistics to reduce food waste and improve urban sustainability.
-The system coordinates five specialized AI agents that work together to optimize every aspect of food donation - from detection and categorization to demand prediction, route planning, and impact tracking.
+The system coordinates five specialized AI agents that work together to optimize every aspect of food donation, from detection and categorization to demand prediction, route planning, and impact tracking.

 ## 🧠 The Agent System